fabsig/GPBoost/docs/Main_parameters.rst

 -  ``cov_function`` : string, (default="exponential")

    -  Covariance function for the Gaussian process.
-The following covariance functions are available: "exponential", "gaussian", "matern", and "powered_exponential".
-We follow the notation and parametrization of Diggle and Ribeiro (2007) except for the Matern covariance where we follow Rassmusen and Williams (2006)
+The following covariance functions are available: "exponential", "gaussian", "matern", "powered_exponential", "wendland", and "exponential_tapered".
+For "exponential", "gaussian", and "powered_exponential", we follow the notation and parametrization of Diggle and Ribeiro (2007).
+For "matern", we follow the notation of Rassmusen and Williams (2006).
+For "wendland", we follow the notation of Bevilacqua et al. (2019).
+A covariance function with the suffix "_tapered" refers to a covariance function that is multiplied by a compactly supported Wendland covariance function (= tapering)

 -  ``cov_fct_shape`` : double, (default=0.)

-   -  Shape parameter of covariance function (=smoothness parameter for Matern covariance, irrelevant for some covariance functions such as the exponential or Gaussian)
+   -  Shape parameter of the covariance function (=smoothness parameter for Matern and Wendland covariance).
+For the Wendland covariance function, we follow the notation of Bevilacqua et al. (2019).
+This parameter is irrelevant for some covariance functions such as the exponential or Gaussian.

+-  ``cov_fct_taper_range`` : double, (default=1.)

+   -  Range parameter of the Wendland covariance function / taper.
+We follow the notation of Bevilacqua et al. (2019).

 -  ``vecchia_approx`` : bool, (default=False)